 - Rent and office supplies such as pens, paper, and staples

 - Office-in-Home expenses

 - Wages to employees

 - Other expenses such as repairs, tax payments, and health insurance

 The business also needs to report any COVID-19 grants and loans.
 These will only apply to the 2020 and 2021 tax years.
 Your bookkeeper needs to be careful with accounting so that you do not overpay taxes.

 Your business needs to review the payroll information for the year.
 Such involves the cash and non-cash income for employees.
 Record payments and bonuses to employees and remind them of their 401k contributions.
 You need to file these forms:

-If you have challenges with tax preparation, you can ask for help.
+Hopefully this checklist helps point you in the right direction, but if you have challenges with tax preparation, you can always ask for help.
 Tax prep should be easy, but if you miss one thing, it can lead to huge penalties.